ltiinagn/URLShortener/README.md

 - v0.1 (old) uses pandas to store the table of full URLs and shortened URLs, i.e., no database
   - Commented out in code for reference
 ### Running backend
-- Navgiate into folder `backend` and run command to install Python libraries (ideally in a virtual environment (venv))
+- Only on first run, navgiate into folder `backend` and run command to install Python libraries (ideally in a virtual environment (venv))
 ```
 pip install -r requirements.txt
 ```